LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 #### Conversation window opens as

 Select how the messaging window will be presented to the consumer, either embedded in the page or in a separate browser window.
+Note that if the consumer is using third party cookie blockers that the messaging window will open as a separate browser window regardless of this setting.

 #### Language